nickjj/gowatcher/README.md

 ## Installation

 Do you have inotify-tools already installed?
-Great, then step 1.
+Great, then skip step 1.

 ### Step 1: (installing the dependency)
     $ sudo apt-get install inotify-tools